-Set the Oven Selector to CLEAN.
+1. Set the Oven Selector to CLEAN.

-Set the Oven Temperature Control to CLEAN.
+2. Set the Oven Temperature Control to CLEAN.

-Turn the Set Time Knob until the Start and Stop Time Dials show the right time of day.
+3. Push in and turn the Set Time Knob until the Start and Stop Time Dials show the right time of day.

-4. Push in the Stop Time

-Knob and turn the hand

-clockwise about two

-or three hours.
-(Two hours

-for light soil; three or

-more for heavier soil.)
+4. Push in the Stop Time Knob and turn the hand clockwise about two or three hours.
+(Two hours for light soil; three or more for heavier soil.)